 Often in Western society we struggle with the common feeling of there’s something missing.
 Without proper resources, we can stay in this mindset of scarcity and sadness.
 Shamanic healing provides the support and tools for genuine healing through the muddy waters of confusion, doubt, fear, depression, and overthinking.

-Since we are continuously on a healing journey (we are always experiencing a various phase of the ‘medicine’ wheel) working long-term with a shaman is a responsible and empowering choice to remain committed to personal and spiritual development.
+Since we are continuously on a healing journey, working long-term with a shaman is a responsible and empowering choice to remain committed to personal and spiritual development.
 Amongst the community of shamanic healing practitioners it is common to get a healing session from another shaman at least once a month to remain dedicated to personal ‘work’.

 What happens in a shamanic healing session?